-Dislyte has a collection of more than 50 Espers which range from being controllers, tankers, fighters, and supports.
-Amongst these Espers, a five-team member formation allows for a perfect team formation that can obliterate any kind of enemies and take them down without any kind of issues.
-Apart from these Espers, Lucas is also another excellent one, and in our Dislyte Lucas guide, we will uncover all there is to know about him!
+Dislyte has tons of Espers, among them Lucas is an excellent choice, and in our Dislyte Lucas guide, we will uncover all there is to know about him!
 Amongst these Espers, Meredith is also a solid character, so make sure to read our Dislyte Meredith guide!

 Lucas’ Role In-game

 Lucas in Dislyte is known to be a five-star Esper that is also an excellent controller, and the main thing about him is that he cannot be obtained through Echoing in the Gacha system.
 Instead, players will receive him when they first complete the Spatial Floor 100.

 He is known to excel in absolutely obliterating foes by applying three major debuffs to them, “Stun” debuff will essentially cause enemies to freeze in their place, and Lucas will get the chance to attack them.
 He will also be able to apply the “Dispel” debuff on them, as well as cause the enemies to have their AP go down.
 This makes Lucas’ playstyle insanely fun in Dislyte.

 One of the main reasons why players in Dislyte might be used is that he will cast down his A1 skill to place down the AP Absorb skillset, which makes him an excellent candidate to place for Point Wars, both attack and defense.
 He is an absolute beast in Point War and the open-for-all PvP arena as well.